I Promise School

-I Promise School (IPS) is a public elementary school in Akron, Ohio, opened in 2018, supported by the LeBron James Family Foundation, and specifically aimed at at-risk children.
-Opening with students attending grades three and four, the school will be fully operational by 2022, eventually teaching grades one through eight.
+I Promise School (IPS) is a public elementary school in Akron, Ohio.
+Opened in 2018, it is supported by the LeBron James Family Foundation and specifically aimed at at-risk children.
+Opening with students attending grades three and four, the school became fully operational in 2022, teaching grades one through eight.

 In April 2020, a documentary series titled I Promise was released on the streaming service Quibi, detailing the school's first year of operations.
 The series was cancelled due to Quibi's shutdown in October 2020.